 Cărtureşti Carusel – Bucharest, Romania

-You might be wondering why this book store looks so elegant, and that’s because it was once a bank headquarters that was created in the early 20th century.
+You might be wondering why this book store looks so elegant, and that’s because it was once a bank headquarters that was built in the early 20th century.
 It was then converted into a general store while Romania was under Communist control.
 In the 1950’s, it fell into disrepair and after a descendent of the original owners won the rights back to the building, it was fully restored.
 The book store takes up six floors and includes a bistro, contemporary art gallery, and multimedia space.

 Livraria Lello – Porto, Portugal